essuu27/social_media_analysis/Report.md

 As the data is randomly generated, it is not subject to any ownership or data privacy concerns.

 The data is evaluated by the ROCC metric [Reliability, Originality, Comprehension, Current, Cited], as follows:
-- Reliability: Good - the project requires that the data to be used is randomly generated.
+- **Reliability**: Good - the project requires that the data to be used is randomly generated.
 As such, the data comes from a 'first order' sourse and so can be considered to be highly reliable
--  Originality: Good - as the data is generated for the project, it is original
+-  **Originality**: Good - as the data is generated for the project, it is original
--  Comprehension: Good - the script generates data only for the topics required so the data that is created covers the whole set of candidate topics
+-  **Comprehension**: Good - the script generates data only for the topics required so the data that is created covers the whole set of candidate topics
--  Current: Good - the script sets the date for the data that is generated so it can be considered to be 'Current'
+-  **Current**: Good - the script sets the date for the data that is generated so it can be considered to be 'Current'
--  Cited: Poor - as the data is unique to this project it is not quoted in any external sources, beyond this report
+-  **Cited**: Poor - as the data is unique to this project it is not quoted in any external sources, beyond this report

 ## Methods
 The raw engagement data is to be turned into a Pandas dataframe.
 The script follows these steps in the analysis: